1945

 Peter J. Marson’s “Lockheed Twins”.

-The plane shows a tired, faded, ghostly appearance, as captured in 1977, certainly a far cry from
+The plane shows a tired, faded, ghostly appearance, as captured in 1977, certainly, a far cry

 Corporation of Chicago.
 The colors are a reflection of those popular in the 1970's; copper earth